FujiNetWIFI/servers/5cardstud/server/mock-server/readme.md

 ## Concurrent games support

 The server supports unlimited concurrent games (tables) going at once.
 Simply pass `?table=[AlphaNumeric Name]` to all calls to test in an isolated table, otherwise it will assume a table name of `default`.
-This is mostly

 ## Public endpoint